sunggook/TS-vs-sample/README.md

 while `https://sungook.github.io/register-ts` supports both `chrome.webview.getTextureStream` and `chrome.webview.registerTextureStream` APIs.

 # Features
+* It captures machine's camera and play it.

+* It supports both of getTextureStream and registerTextureStream APIs, depending on site url.
+  - See 'kSampleSite'

 * We can specify the private WebView2 binary.
   - See 'kPrivateBinaryFolder'